 To fish in Wales you must be aware of how our fishing seasons, land ownership laws and regulations work.

-Rivers and lakes: In freshwater there is NO PUBLIC FISHING.
+RIVERS, LAKES, CANALS: In freshwater there is NO PUBLIC FISHING.
 All fishing is on private land.
 This means you must get a ticket from the fishery owner in order to fish.
 Rivers, lakes and ponds are usually run by angling clubs or private owners.
-It is from them that you must buy a day ticket, or in some cases a season ticket or angling club membership.
+It is from them that you must buy a day ticket, or in some cases pay for a season ticket or angling club membership, which will cover the fishing and access rights.

 We have a full list of freshwater venues on Fishing in Wales, including how and where to buy the appropriate ticket.